speechbrain/speechbrain/recipes/mTEDx/ASR/Transducer/README.md

 SpeechBrain and  allows you to directly access the python code of the transducer loss (and directly modify it if needed).
 3. FastRNNT (pruned / unpruned) loss function.
-  - To use the un-pruned loss function, please set `framewor=fastrnnt`.
+  - To use the un-pruned loss function, please set `framework=fastrnnt`.
-  - To use the pruned loss function, please change the whole `tranducer_cost` yaml variable.
+  - To use the pruned loss function, please change the whole `transducer_cost` yaml variable.

 If you are planning to use speechbrain RNNT loss function, install `numba`: